Prenatal Supplements: Core Ingredients

 About the Ingredient

-Choline is essential for your baby’s spinal cord and brain development, gene expression, and tissue production.
+Choline is essential for your baby’s spinal cord and brain development, gene expression, and tissue production as well as possibly reducing risk of neural tube defects, autism, and Down syndrome.
 Getting enough choline, especially in the third trimester, may actually boost your baby’s cognitive function later in life.

 Oxidative stress is natural and happens throughout placental and fetal development.
 However, low levels of antioxidants including Vitamin E can increase the risk of tissue damage, miscarriage, slow fetal growth, and preeclampsia.
 Vitamin E has also been shown to improve egg quality by protecting against oxidative damage and support the development of the uterine lining, making this nutrient especially important preconception and throughout pregnancy.